kkieninger/kkieninger-astro/src/content/blog/first-post.md

 ---
-title: 'First post'
+title: "First post"
-description: 'Includes formatting for markdown files for reference'
+description: "Includes formatting for markdown files for reference"
-pubDate: 'Sept 27 2024'
+pubDate: "Sept 27 2024"
-heroImage: '/blog-placeholder-3.jpg'
+heroImage: "/blog-placeholder-3.jpg"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.